vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ### 4.2 Flashcard System (Gabriel)

 The `Flashcard System` is a feature that allows the user to quiz themselves on a selected deck's entries.
-The user can quiz themselves by ensuring a deck is already selected using a `SelectCommand` and invoking a `PlayCommand`.
+The user can quiz themselves after ensuring a deck is already selected using a `SelectCommand` and then invoking a `PlayCommand`.
+This feature will also keep track and update the score of the quiz.

-The `SelectCommand` follows the format: `select <index>` while the `PlayCommand` follows the format: `/play`.
+The `SelectCommand` follows the format: `select <index>`.

+The `PlayCommand` follows the format: `/play`.

-This section explains:
+This section will explain:
 - How the application separates the play mode commands from the command mode commands.
 - How the play mode commands work.
 - How scoring is calculated and saved in `Storage` based on each quiz.